karchit/s3-object-lambda-workshop/README.md

 #### Challenge

 You can find a csv file with 1,00,00 rows [here](http://eforexcel.com/wp/wp-content/uploads/2017/07/10000-Sales-Records.zip).
-If you upload it to your bucket and try to fetch the JSON of it from your object lambda, you'll see an error message.
+If you upload it to your bucket and try to fetch from the object lambda access point, you'll see an error message.

 Why could this be happening?
 And how can you fix it?